dssg/mlforpublicpolicylab/README.md

 ## Grading
-Throughout the semester, students will work together in small groups on a policy project using machine learning that will illustrate the concepts discussed in class and readings.
+Throughout the semester, students will work together in small groups on a project using machine learning that will illustrate the concepts discussed in class and readings.

 Graded components will include: